Pascal-Krenckel/NppGZipFileViewer/README.md

 Save (diffrent path):
 Npp will tell the plugin the old path when notifing "FileBeforeSaved".
 If based on the suffix the compression toggles it might be saved two times.
-1. from gz to non-gz: This file won't be compressed.
-If you want it to be compressed: after the save, toggle the compression and save the file again.
+1. from suffix type to other suffix type: This file will be compressed based on the new suffix.
-2. from non-gz to gz: This file will always be compressed.
-If you don't want to compress it: after the save, toggle the compression and save the file again.
-3. same suffix type:<br/>
+2. same suffix type:<br/>
-   1. If tracked, save compressed.
+   1. If tracked, save compressed..
    2. If excluded, save uncompressed.
-   3. If ingored go by suffix type.
+   3. If neither go by suffix type.

 Copy:
 1. Will always be stored as seen in the editor since npp won't raise a FileBeforeSave/FileSaved event.